kjslibs/kjslibs.github.io/apps/demo/README.md

 # Demos collection
-A collection of demos of kjslibs' application
+A collection of small demos of kjslibs' application